Meet our Ambassadors: Jonathan

 But when my mother joined Carers Outreach, none of us knew how much it would change all our lives, especially my life.

-On the 14.06.2018 I was awarded “Young Person of the Year” by CEO Martyn Jones of Learning Disability Wales.
+On the 14th June 2018 I was awarded “Young Person of the Year” by the CEO of Learning Disability Wales.

 I’m looking forward to the future, being able to work and help other people like myself.

-It has been a long hard road for me so far, but with the help & support of not just my family but local services I say “THIS IS MY YEAR & MANY MORE YEARS TO COME, SO WATCH THIS SPACE”.
+It has been a long hard road for me so far, but with the help & support of not just my family but local services I say “This is my year and many more years to come, so watch this space!”.